 \section{Introduction}

-Quantum Chromodynamics (QCD) was established as the theory of strong interaction almost 50 years ago, however, its low-energy regime, due to the invalidation of the perturbation, is still not well understood, particularly the scalar spectrum below $2$ GeV.
-The strange mass pattern of lightest scalars $f_0(500)$, also called $\sigma$, $a_0(980)$, $f_0(980)$ contradicts the quark model description, which raises some exotic assignment for them, such as molecular state and tetraquark state~\cite{Baru:2003qq,tHooft:2008rus,Oller:1997ti,Jaffe:1976ig,Pelaez:2003dy,Barnes:1985cy,Close:1992ay}.
+Quantum Chromodynamics (QCD) was established as the theory of strong interaction almost 50 years ago.
+However, its low-energy regime is still not well understood due to the breakdown of perturbation theory, particularly the scalar spectrum below $2$ GeV.
+The strange mass pattern of the lightest scalars $f_0(500)$, also called $\sigma$, $a_0(980)$, $f_0(980)$ contradicts the quark model description, which raises some exotic assignment for them, such as molecular state and tetraquark state~\cite{Baru:2003qq,tHooft:2008rus,Oller:1997ti,Jaffe:1976ig,Pelaez:2003dy,Barnes:1985cy,Close:1992ay}.
 It seems that the scalars above $1$ GeV should be assigned to the lowest $0^{++}$ $q\bar{q}$ nonet, which are expected to be heavier than the lowest pseudoscalars and vectors due to its $^3P_0$ configuration.
 However, the set of particles possibly filled into this nonet seems to be supernumerary and their mass ordering is also anomalous as shown in the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2024cfk}.
 The properties of the $f_0(1500)$-$f_0(1370)$ are incompatible with them being the singlet-octet system in $q\bar{q}$ nonet.
 If $f_0(1370)$ is considered as dominantly $n\bar{n}$ state then the $s\bar{s}$ state is expected to be $200 \sim 300$ MeV heavier and decay strongly into $K\bar{K}$.
 While the partial widths of $f_0(1500)$ decaying into $\pi \pi$ and $4 \pi$ are dominant.
-Its decay ratio to $K\bar{K}$ is only $8.5 \pm 1.0 \% $ as reported in RPP~\cite{ParticleDataGroup:2024cfk}.
+Its decay ratio to $K\bar{K}$ is only $8.5 \pm 1.0 \% $ as reported in the RPP~\cite{ParticleDataGroup:2024cfk}.

-In light of this phenomenology, earlier Amsler and Close~\cite{Amsler:1995td,Amsler:1995tu} suggested that the scalars $f_0(1370)$, $f_0(1500)$ and $f_0(1710)$ could originate from a mixing scheme of the scalar glueball with the scalar $q\bar{q}$ state.
+In light of this phenomenology, earlier Amsler and Close~\cite{Amsler:1995td,Amsler:1995tu} suggested that the scalars $f_0(1370)$, $f_0(1500)$ and $f_0(1710)$ can originate from a mixing scheme of the scalar glueball with the scalar $q\bar{q}$ state.
 Subsequently, numerous works have been devoted to the different glueball mixing schemes~\cite{Close:2005vf,Giacosa:2005zt,Chatzis:2011qz,Vento:2015yja}.